MarcelaAraujo/free-nonprofit-starter-website/README.md

-## Based on a fre website template for nonprofits
+## Based on a free website template for nonprofits
 This page uses open source development.

 ___